Ukraine eyes IMF credit lifeline in early 2015

 Gontareva told a news conference that following next month's visit, Kiev expected the IMF to release two slices of credit which had been expected by year-end, plus a third tranche.

-With a combined value of $2.7 billion for the outstanding tranches, a further disbursement of $1.4-1.5 billion as outlined under the program would take the overall to over $4 billion.
+With a combined value of $2.7 billion for the outstanding tranches, a further disbursement of $1.4-1.5 billion as outlined under the programme would take the overall to over $4 billion.

 Ukraine's economy, which is forecast to shrink 4.3 percent next year, is additionally hobbled by dependence on imports of natural gas, mostly from Russia.
 These have only just resumed under an interim winter agreement while a Stockholm arbitration court decides on an appeal by Ukraine over pricing.